Premgrohit45/agent-post-generator-ai/docs/research_paper.md

 ## 7. Conclusion

-This research demonstrates the viability and effectiveness of AI-powered LinkedIn blog generation systems using Google's Generative AI SDK.
+This research demonstrates the viability and effectiveness of AI-powered LinkedIn post generation systems using Google's Generative AI SDK.
 The implementation achieves significant time savings and cost efficiency while maintaining acceptable quality standards for professional content.

 Key findings include: